 Generates a data frame that evaluates and aggregates all columns in a dataset with (if any) its data dictionary.
-The data dictionary (if present) separates observations between open values, missing values, categorical values , and categorical missing values (which corresponds to the 'missing' column in the 'Categories' sheet).
+The data dictionary (if present) separates observations between open values, empty values, categorical values , and categorical non-valid values (which corresponds to the 'missing' column in the 'Categories' sheet).
 This internal function is mainly used inside summary functions.

 Arguments